stgm/scientific-programming-1/21 Integrals/40 Monte Carlo/10 Blok.md

 # Monte Carlo

-Write a function that by way of the Monte Carlo method calculates the integral of a random mathematical function with specified integral boundaries.
-Take care that both the function as well as the generate numbers (both the 'correct' and 'incorrect' ones) are displayed on the screen.
+Write a function that, by way of the Monte Carlo method, calculates the integral of a random mathematical function with specified integral boundaries.
+Take care that both the function as well as the generated random points (both the 'correct' and 'incorrect' ones) are displayed on the screen.

 ## Specification